KlaudiaBC/Python-Essentials-Project-Chatbot-Elmo/README.md

 During preparation of this project I have tried several ways to create a chatbot, including:
 1. Chatbot based on the build-in python libraries, designed for chatbots (like chatterbot) As you can see on the example below, this simple and short code can already provide User with a back-to-back conversation, but the bot is missing logic and some answers do not match the question, therefore it is a great way to start but it does require further implementations.
-See example of my project in Google Colab:
+See example of the project in Google Colab:

 <p align="center">
   <img src="https://github.com/KlaudiaBC/Python-Essentials-Project-Chatbot-Elmo/blob/main/img/simple_chatbot.png?raw=true" alt="chatterbot">